e45lee/artifact-boolean-algebras/README.md

 # Hardware Dependencies
-Since the artifact is contained within a Docker image, the only hardware requirements is a computer running on either AMD64 or on an modern 64-bit ARM implementation.
+Since the artifact is contained within a Docker image, the only hardware requirements is a computer that is capable of running an amd64 Docker image.
+We have tested (with emulation) the Docker image on an arm64 Mac.

 # Getting Started Guide
-The Docker image containing both the Flix installation and the precompiled proofs can be found within the artifact, and can be loaded by running the appropriate command for your architecture:
+The Docker image containing both the Flix installation and the precompiled proofs can be found within the artifact, and can be loaded by running:
 ```
-docker load --input artifact-boolean-algebras-x86.tar # amd64
+docker load --input artifact-boolean-algebras-amd64.tar # amd64

-docker load --input artifact-boolean-algebras-arm64.tar # arm64
 ```

 Alternatively, one can download the Docker image directly from GitHub directly